tidb-incubator/TiBigData/docs/design/2022-05-24-delete-feature.md

 ## Introduction

-Support delete feature for TiBigData/Flink.
+Support delete feature in streaming mode for TiBigData/Flink.

 ## Motivation or Background

 Currently, TiBigData/Flink doesn't support DELETE RowKind in the TiKV sink.
 In other words, we can't consume delete changelog to execute delete.
 As a real batch&streaming engine, it's necessary to support delete in Flink.
+- Delete will bypass TiDB
+- Delete is supported in streaming mode

 ## Detailed Design